hillc255/NewsApp2/README.md

 This is the seventh exercise in the "Grow with Google - Android Basic Development Nanodegree Scholarship 2018" program with Udacity.

-The purpose of the exercise is to create "News app" with user preferences.
+The purpose of the exercise is to create a "News app" with user preferences.

 ## Installation